myspc-development/art-test/docs/monetization-ticketing-codex.md

 customize the HTML via the `artpulse_email_template_html` filter or override the `generate_ticket_pdf()` method.

+## 8. Virtual Event Links

+Set `_ap_virtual_event_url` on an event and enable `_ap_virtual_access_enabled` to distribute a private streaming link.
+When a ticket is purchased via the REST endpoint or WooCommerce integration, `TicketManager` includes the link in the confirmation email.
+Themes may verify access using `TicketManager::user_has_ticket()` and embed the video or display a join link only for valid buyers.

 ## Extensibility

 Filters such as `artpulse_ticket_providers` or `artpulse_membership_levels`